Which are the best handguns for beginners?

 - Less customizable than the P320

-If you’re working with a slightly tighter budget or are looking for a smaller overall package but still want a high-quality, reliable compact 9mm handgun, we think the Glock 43 is an excellent option.
+If you’re working with a slightly tighter budget or are looking for a smaller overall package but still want a reliable, compact 9mm handgun, we think the Glock 43 is an excellent option.

 Like the P330, this Glock uses an internal safety & polymer components in a single-stack, subcompact, striker-fired 9mm handgun.
 Since it’s a Glock, the 43 will be a reliable performer, based on the excellent reputation Glock’s products have.
 And it’s outfitted with the renowned Glock® Safe Action system which loads no pre-charged energy until the user pulls the trigger.